zoul/Finch/README.md

 About
 =====

-Finch is a simple OpenAL-based sound effect player for iPhone.
+Finch is a simple OpenAL-based sound effect player for iOS.
 The reasons for writing Finch instead of sticking with Apple’s `AVAudioPlayer` are described in my [question on Stack Overflow][so].
 The goals are simple: (1) Play sound effects without much fuss, and (2) do not lag in the `play` method as `AVAudioPlayer` does.
 Finch is not meant to play background music.
 If you want to play background music, you can go with `AVAudioPlayer`.
 Finch will play the sound effects over the background music just fine.

 [so]: http://stackoverflow.com/questions/986983

 Howto
 =====

-This is beta code.
-The interface will probably change, but it should be fairly easy to keep up with the changes.
+The code is fairly tested.
+The interface changes from time to time as I don’t bother with backward compatibility, but it should be fairly easy to keep up with the changes.
+Basic use case:

     #import "Finch.h"
     #import "Sound.h"
     #import "RevolverSound.h"

-    // Initializes Audio Session, opens OpenAL device.
+    // Initializes OpenAL
     Finch *soundEngine = [[Finch alloc] init];
     NSBundle *bundle = [NSBundle mainBundle];